Overview

 Nonnberg Abbey visit

-Explore a few rooms within Nonnberg Abbey, the old and active Abbey where Maria von Trapp lived.
-Take in the incredible views of Salzburg outside the abbey.
+Explore select rooms inside Nonnberg Abbey, the centuries-old and still active convent where Maria von Trapp once lived.
+Enjoy sweeping views of Salzburg from just outside the abbey.

 Salzburg Cathedral visit

-Explore Salzburger Dom (Salzburg Cathedral), Which is world renowned for its 4,000-pipe organ.
-The cathedral has been hailed by some critics as the 'most perfect' Renaissance building in the Germanic countries.
-It features a marble facade and symmetrical twin towers.
+Explore Salzburger Dom (Salzburg Cathedral), world renowned for its 4,000-pipe organ.
+Often called the most perfect Renaissance building in the Germanic world, the cathedral features a striking marble façade and symmetrical twin towers.

 Salzburg performance